Why Business Intelligence for Data Warehousing?

 - Open-source architecture: Unlike all proprietary data integration software and many open source solutions, Apatar is 100% open source with no proprietary source code.

-Enterprise information integration (EII) is another technology that seems to be neglected in the SOA, mashup, and warehousing craze of the day.
+By the way, enterprise information integration (EII) is another related technology that seems to be neglected in the SOA, mashup, and warehousing craze of the day.
 With the ability to integrate data from multiple data sources that EII tools like Apatar provide, and with the scalability of warehousing apps, you could work wonders.